Recognizing critical lines via entanglement in non-Hermitian systems: Dynamical behavior: Loschmidt echo and Entanglement

 Non-Hermitian systems naturally occur under dissipative dynamics of a larger Hermitian systems undergoing unitary evolution.
 Thus it is imperative to study the dynamical behavior of the physical quantities under non-Hermitian evolution.
 For carrying out such investigations, the set up considered here is as follows:

-1. \emph{Initial state preparation.} - The ground state of the Hamiltonian \(H^{iKSEA}_p(h_0)=H_p^0\) with magnetic field, \(h_0\), is chosen to be the initial state which is taken to be the right eigenvector corresponding to the ground state energy, written as \(\ket{\Psi'(0)_p}=\left( -v_p^1, u_p\right)^T\).
-In order to detect probability or to construct density matrix, the normalization of the eigenstate of \(H_p^0\) is performed using the standard Dirac inner product \cite{lin_jopa_2016, yang_pra_2020}, i.e, we should consider
+(1) \emph{Initial state preparation.} - The ground state of the Hamiltonian \(H^{\text{iKSEA}}_p(h_0)=H_p^0\) with magnetic field, \(h_0\), is chosen to be the initial state which is taken to be the right eigenvector corresponding to the ground state energy, written as \(\ket{\psi'(0)_p}=\left( -v_p^1, u_p\right)^T\).
+In order to detect probability or construct density matrix, the normalization of the eigenstate of \(H_p^0\) is performed using the standard Dirac inner product \cite{lin_jopa_2016, yang_pra_2020}, i.e, we should consider

-2. \emph{Dynamics.} - The initial magnetic field, \(h_0\) is suddenly quenched to \(h_1\) at \(t>0\), which leads to the evolution of the system governed by the Hamiltonian, \(H^{iKSEA}_p(h_1)=H_p^1\).
+(2) \emph{Dynamics.} - The initial magnetic field, \(h_0\), is suddenly quenched to \(h_1\) at \(t>0\), which leads to the evolution of the system governed by the Hamiltonian, \(H^{\text{iKSEA}}_p(h_1)=H_p^1\).
 The time evolved state is written in the momentum block as

-which leads to the evolved state of the system as \(\ket{\Psi(t)}=\otimes_P\ket{\Psi(t)_p}\).
-The idea is to choose \(h_0\) and \(h_1\) across transition lines and study the effects on dynamical quantities like Loschmidt echo, and corresponding the rate function, and entanglement.
+which leads to the evolved state of the system as \(\ket{\Psi(t)}=\otimes_p\ket{\Psi(t)_p}\).
+The idea is to choose \(h_0\) and \(h_1\) across transition lines and study the effects on dynamical quantities like Loschmidt echo, the corresponding rate function, and entanglement.